parkerlreed/steam-link-adventures/README.md

 * `pactl set-sink-volume 0 90%` Or whatever value you want
 * `pactl set-sink-mute 0 toggle` Toggle mute

+## Speculation

+I think the reason why HDMI doesn't show up in pulse is: Pulse is only there for external headset support.
+Their main application probably interfaces with the HDMI audio directly as a means for lowest latency.

 # More to come...